chentianran/chentianran.github.io/teaching/ode/num/syllabus.markdown

 ### Textbook

+* _Numerical Analysis_ by Timothy Sauer
-* [Required] _Differential Equations and Their Applications: An Introduction to Applied Mathematics_ by Martin Braun (any edition would be fine)
+  (any edition would be fine)
-  (4th edition ​ISBN: 978-0387978949)
+  (3rd edition ​ISBN: 978-0134696454)
-* [Optional] _Differential Equations with Boundary Value Problems_
-  by Dennis Zill & Warren Wright (any edition would be fine)

-Reading assignment and homework problems will be assigned from the _required_ textbook.
+Reading assignment and homework problems will be assigned from the this textbook.

 ### Attendance and participation